Aliases for OR8G1 Gene

 GeneCards Summary for OR8G1 Gene

 OR8G1 (Olfactory Receptor, Family 8, Subfamily G, Member 1 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and olfactory receptor activity.
 An important paralog of this gene is OR8B8.

 UniProtKB/Swiss-Prot for OR8G1 Gene